 This operation has been thoroughly evaluated by the American Society for Metabolic and Bariatric Surgery (ASMBS) and recently introduced as an important option for both primary and revisional operations (2).
-SADI can be a primary weight loss surgery or a revisional operation to an existing gastric sleeve.
+SADI can be a primary weight loss surgery or a revisional operation to an existing sleeve.
 This procedure may be the most effective next step in achieving long-term weight loss.

 For a personal consultation to discuss a SADI procedure, call Texas Endosurgery Associates.
 Ricardo Bonnor M.D., FACS, FASMBS is an experienced surgeon in primary and revisional bariatric surgery in Houston, Texas.
 Call (281) 579-5638 to arrange your appointment.

 - 1 Excess Weight: What are the Risks?

 - 4 Benefits

 - 5 Candidates for SADI

 - 7 SADI Weight-Loss Surgery in Houston, TX